rakheegupta/FlickrDemo/README.md

 The following **required** functionality is completed:

 * [X] User can **scroll through current movies** from the Movie Database API
-* [X ] Layout is optimized with the [ViewHolder](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView#improving-performance-with-the-viewholder-pattern) pattern.
+* [X] Layout is optimized with the [ViewHolder](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView#improving-performance-with-the-viewholder-pattern) pattern.
 * [ ] For each movie displayed, user can see the following details:
   * [X] Title, Poster Image, Overview (Portrait mode)
   * [ ] Title, Backdrop Image, Overview (Landscape mode)